mickelsonmichael/dev/books/PhoenixProject.md

 In essence, because Brent is their bottleneck, they are going to record whether or not a task requires Brent's direct intervention, and will apply this logic to all cards from here on out.

+### Chapter 12 - Friday, September 12

+- The Phoenix Project is set to release today
+- No one can get all of the Phoenix code running in the test environment
+- Critical issues were coming back from Ops, but most developers had already gone home and needed to be called back in
+- Develops continually send the Ops team incomplete releases missing major files
+- It takes the QA team three and a half hours to get the code set up and run a smoke test; in that time more issues have already come in
+  - Smoke Test - "if you turn the circuit board on and no smoke comes out, it'll probably work"
+  - QA has yet to even make it through the smoke test
+  - Version control has gone out the window and nobody knows which version the team is currently on
+  - Sometimes developers will send over a single file instead of the entire package
+- Bill sends an email out to Steve, Chris, and Sarah to delay the deployment
+  - The team isn't confident they'll be done with the deployment by 8am the next morning when stores open
+  - Steve says they don't have a choice; they've already created marketing materials that are releasing
+- Even worse, someone turned on database indexing too soon, and the inserts are taking too long with no way to stop
+- Performance of the app is bad; memory leaks without even any users
+  - The Ops team will need to restart the server every hour just to keep things running
+- Some additional servers have been requisitioned from around the company to help fuel Phoenix
+  - Ops had virtualization in place to fix issues like this, but the Devs blamed the issues on virtualization so they had to switch back to old-school servers
+- The Ops team will have to manually edit the database to fix some issues, because the software that would help them do it is useless
+- The next morning, all POS systems are down because of the database indexing, but Phoenix is up and running
+  - All stores are manually processing payments
+  - Customers are complaining the new website is unusable, and it has been losing orders in some cases and in others it double- or triple-charges orders
+- The Phoenix site is leaking customer credit card numbers

+### Chapter 13 - Monday, September 15

+- The Phoenix Phiasco is now front-page news
+- Ops team is restarting the Phoenix servers nearly every hour to combat memory issues still
+- Bill proposes "code rollouts only twice a day and restricting all cod echanges to those affecting performance"
+  - Sarah of course disagrees but is overruled by the combined agreement of the Ops, Dev, and QA leads
+- In the "war room" created to handle the POS issues, John notices that they are storing CVV2 credit card codes which is an auditing failure
+  - To make theings worse, auditors are on-site _today_, so John goes to distract the auditors and keep them away from the room

+### Chapter 14 - Tuesday, September 16

+- Monday night the team managed to stabilize the POS issues with a temporary fix
+- The upper management team are waiting turns to see Steve
+- Bill rebuffs Steve's blame pointing out that he's warned Steve countless times it would be a disaster
+- Steve reveals that the board is considering splitting up the company and is worth more sold in pieces
+- He also says that he is going to outsource IT in 90 days if the team can't pull off a miracle
+- Chris and Bill meet at a bar and create a tentative friendship; a partnership to prevent all of IT from losing their jobs

+### Chapter 15 - Wednesday, September 17

+- Finally some good news, the new change process managed to catch an issue before it happened
+- Unfortunately, all the changes scheduled after Friday needed to be rescheduled because of Phoenix
+- Bill realizes that the fourth category of work is **Unplanned Work**
+- Bill then calls Erik to get some more advice after finally realizing all four categories of work
+  - **The four categories are (1) Business Projects, (2) Internal Projects, (3) Changes, and (4) Unplanned Work**
+  - A critical part of _The First Way_ is to create a visual management of work and pushing work through the system via index cards and a Kanban board
+  - Eric reveals that Brent is Bill's constraint and that Bill needs to work to protect Brent (as he is currently doing)
+  - Eric mentions a book _The Goal_ by Dr. Eli Goldratt where he explains constraints and bottlenecks.
+You need to create a system to manage the flow of work to the constraint
+  - If you don't improve flow around the constraint, then work piles up because of unplanned work from technical debt
+  - Bill's next task is exploit the constraint; make sure that the constraint is never able to waste time
+  - After that, step 3 is to "subordinate the constraint" or to limit production to the speed of the constraint.
+Set the tempo of work according to Brent.

+### Chapter 16 - Thursday, September 18

+- Another issue; invoices haven't been processed for three days which means the company hasn't been paid
+- The team meets in the crisis room and Bill asserts "DO NOT TOUCH ANYTHING WITHOUT GETTING APPROVAL FROM ME"
+- After a few hours of work, Patty's team has identified over twenty different potential causes for the failure, which is then further narrowed down to _eight_ potential causes
+- An owner is assigned to look into each cause and see if it is the culprit
+- Bill returns home confident that the process is in place and that the team will reconvene at 10pm  with updates
+- Steve calls Bill directly and begins pressuring him to call Brent in and get him to fix the issue, subverting Bill's new system
+- Bill pushes back saying that involving Brent only leads to more issues because it increases the reliance on Brent
+- Steve demands that Bill call Brent in to fix the issue, despite Bill saying he disagrees
+- Bill gets frustrating with Steve deconstructing his process and resigns right then and there on the phone